erikwilensky/binary_tree_game/README.md

 - **In-Order**: Left subtree → Root → Right subtree
 - **Pre-Order**: Root → Left subtree → Right subtree
 - **Post-Order**: Left subtree → Right subtree → Root

+## Setting Up Shared High Scores

+The game uses a GitHub Gist to share high scores across all players.
+To enable writing to the Gist:

+### Option 1: Use a Serverless Function (Recommended)

+1. Deploy the `api/save-scores.js` function to Vercel, Netlify, or similar
+2. Set `GITHUB_TOKEN` as an environment variable (create a GitHub Personal Access Token with `gist` scope)
+3. Update the `serverlessUrl` in `game.js` to point to your deployed function

+### Option 2: Manual Setup

+1. Create a public GitHub Gist at https://gist.github.com
+2. Create a file named `highscores.json` with content: `{}`
+3. Copy the Gist ID from the URL
+4. Update `gistId` in `game.js` with your Gist ID

+**Note**: Without a serverless function, high scores will only be saved locally.
+The Gist will be read for displaying shared scores, but new scores won't be written to it.

 ## Hosting on GitHub Pages